 Columbus State University offers a complete fitness center, located in the Health and Safety Center, to meet the fitness needs of the students, faculty and staff.
 The center consist of Trotter treadmills, Tectrix bikes, Cybex Climbers, Precor elliptical trainers, selectorized and plate loaded Cybex strength systems and free weights.
 The center is free to all enrolled CSU students.
 Faculty and staff may join the center by paying a yearly membership fee.
 Fitness center hours are posted each term.
-For additional information call 565-4131.
+For additional information call (706) 565-4131.

-Greek Life
+Greek Life & Student Engagement

 Columbus State offers a wide variety of extracurricular activities to include fifteen Greek organizations.
-For information about Greek life on our campus, call 568-2273 for the Office of Student Life Davidson 271.
+For information about Greek life on our campus, call (706) 507-8010.
+Visit the Greek Center, located in the lower level of Woodruff Gym